cogentcore/core/gti/README.md

 Package GTI provides general purpose type information for Go types, methods, functions and variables.

-# key questions:

-* separate registries?
-YES -- keeps it type specific

-* TypeRegistry
-* FuncRegistry

-not sure about these:

-* VarRegistry
-* ConstRegistry

 # Key functionality

-* generate tooltips for fields in structs
+* generate tooltips for fields in struct views

-* generate toolbar props for gogi methodview to generate greasi toolbars for arbitrary App types, and for Ki types.
+* generate tooltips for functions in func buttons

 * in grease, command method docs and config field docs